Invasión

-Invasión is an Argentine film released in 1969 and directed by Hugo Santiago, who had also written the script together with Jorge Luis Borges and Adolfo Bioy Casares.
-Its style is intermediate between classic cinema and the French nouvelle vague.
+Invasión is an Argentine science fiction mystery film released in 1969 and directed by Hugo Santiago and written by Santiago together with Jorge Luis Borges and Adolfo Bioy Casares.
+Widely regarded as an important cult film, its style is considered as intermediate between classic cinema and the French nouvelle vague.

 In a survey of the 100 greatest films of Argentine cinema carried out by the Museo del Cine Pablo Ducrós Hicken in 2000, the film reached the 38th position.
 In a new version of the survey organized in 2022 by the specialized magazines La vida útil, Taipei and La tierra quema, presented at the Mar del Plata International Film Festival, the film reached the 2nd position.

 Plot

-A group of men commanded by an older man attempts to stop an invasion to the city of Aquilea.
+A group of men commanded by an older man attempts to stop an invasion of the city of Aquilea.

-The invaders are met by common men who defend the city, ignored by the people in general, but with the development of the film it is understood that the invasion is absolute and impossible to define.
+The invaders are met by common men who defend the city, but it is ignored by the people in general, and as the film continues it is understood that the invasion is absolute and impossible to define.
 The defeat of the defenders is evident from the beginning, as in the "Trojan War."